menu

 Also of interest is that Hyattsville has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.20% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Hyattsville telecommute to their jobs.
+Overall, about 25.86% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hyattsville, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

-The per capita income in Hyattsville in 2022 was $45,394, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $181,576 for a family of four.
+The per capita income in Hyattsville in 2022 was $46,580, which is middle income relative to Maryland, and upper middle income relative to the rest of the US.
+This equates to an annual income of $186,320 for a family of four.
 However, Hyattsville contains both very wealthy and poor people as well.

 Hyattsville is an extremely ethnically-diverse city.
 The people who call Hyattsville home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Hyattsville, accounting for 35.25% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Hyattsville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Hyattsville include English, Irish, German, African, and Italian.
+People of Hispanic or Latino origin are the most prevalent group in Hyattsville, accounting for 37.50% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Hyattsville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Hyattsville include English, Irish, German, Ethiopian, and Polish.

 The most common language spoken in Hyattsville is English.
 Other important languages spoken here include Spanish and African languages.